hohololo555/VentBot/README.md

 !!!
 MAKE SURE TO DEFINE THE CHANNEL IT DELETES IN OR IT WILL JUST DELETE ALL SENT MESSAGES AFTER THE DESIGNATED TIME.
 !!!

+Replace the empty credential spaces and its ready to deploy